andylehti/reputation-flair-config/README.md

 - if the content is blocked only because the user is not verified, it can be handled under the verification rules instead
 - if restore-after-verification is enabled, previously verification-removed items can be restored after the user becomes verified
 - if post blocking or comment blocking is on, reminder comments may be turned off because blocking takes priority

-Current subreddit settings:
-- {{status:enableHumanVerification|Human verification is enabled here.|Human verification is disabled here.}}
-- {{status:enableVerifyHumanMenu|Users can open the verification flow from item menus here.|Users do not get a verification menu action here.}}
-- {{status:enableHumanVerificationReminder|Reminder comments are enabled here.|Reminder comments are disabled here.}}
-- {{showIf:enableHumanVerificationReminder}}Reminder interval here is {{value:humanVerificationReminderInterval}}.{{/showIf}}
-- {{status:verificationRemovePostsUntilVerified|Posts can be blocked until verified.|Posts are not blocked just for being unverified.}}
-- {{status:verificationRemoveCommentsUntilVerified|Comments can be blocked until verified.|Comments are not blocked just for being unverified.}}
-- {{status:approveVerificationRemovedWhenVerified|Verification-removed items can be restored after verification.|Verification-removed items are not auto-restored after verification.}}

 ---